Outpatient Eating Disorder Treatment at Opal

 Areas of Focus

-Treatment at Opal has always been rooted in Health at Every Size.
+Treatment at Opal has always aimed to be weight-inclusive.
 We also use Radically Open Dialectical Behavior Therapy and specialize in working with athletes in our Exercise and Sport Program.

 Opal's Approach to Eating Disorder Treatment